Reserve a room or suite at almost any hotel in Paris - or, for that matter, anywhere in France - and you'll see stars.

 In terms of mandatory requirements, the biggest visible difference between 4-star and 5-star hotels is space - guestrooms, bathrooms, and public spaces will be larger, and there will be an onsite restaurant and room service.
 English is a required language for 5-star hotels.
 Five-star hotels must have safes in all guestrooms.

 Whereas 3-star and even 4-star hotels often have space limitations due to being in historic townhouses that simply don't accommodate large guestrooms, 5-star hotels typically occupy much larger commercial buildings or mansions.
 A number of 5-star hotels have spas, and even swimming pools - part of how they earn the number of points required to gain the 5-star rating.

 Breakfast choices will be extensive.
-The onsite restaurant may be headed by a well-known chef, and perhaps be Michelin-starred.
+The onsite restaurant may be headed by a famous chef, and perhaps be Michelin-starred.
 (Of course, this comes with a price.
 If all you want is just a cup of coffee and a croissant, you may be better off stepping out to the nearest neighborhood bakery or cafe.)